michaelb/sniprun/README.md

 Alternatively, exit Neovim.

+### Configuration

+(Still WIP)
+You can add interpreters you want to use above the others in case multiples interpreters are available for one file type by adding to your config file / init.vim :

+`let g:SnipRun_select_interpreters += ['name_of_the_interpreter']`(WIP)

+A list of all available interpreters can be displayed by running `:SnipList`

 ### My usage recommandation & tricks

 - Map the line and bloc mode to a simple command such as `ff` (or just `f` in visual mode).